damog/blog/source/_posts/enemies-of-your-freedom.md

-Title: Enemies of your freedom
+title: "Enemies of your freedom"
 Date: 2006-05-03 17:55:49
 Tags:
 ---